Stable Symmetry-Protected Topological Phases in Systems with Heralded Noise

-\emph{Noise Model.---}We consider a biased erasure noise model which naturally exhibits strong $\mbZ_2 \times \mbZ_2$ symmetry and which is specifically motivated by the Rydberg atom setup considered in Ref.~\cite{wu2022,sahay2023}, where qubits are formed using metastable states of neutral $^{171}$Yb atoms.
+\emph{Noise Model.---} Heralded noise occurs in systems where errors leave a signature that can be detected without disturbing wave-functions in the logical space.
+Here, we consider a particular model of heralded noise, namely biased erasure noise, which naturally exhibits strong $\mbZ_2 \times \mbZ_2$ symmetry.
+This model is specifically motivated by the Rydberg atom setup considered in Ref.~\cite{wu2022,sahay2023}, where qubits are formed using metastable states of neutral $^{171}$Yb atoms.
 In these atomic qubits single qubit, measurement, and idling errors are extremely unlikely~\cite{wu2022,maHighfidelityGatesMidcircuit2023}; we hence neglect these for now.
 Instead, the dominant source of errors are two-qubit gate errors that arise during state preparation or in manipulations required to utilize the state as a resource.
 These errors primarily stem from a decay process that takes the system out of the computational Hilbert space and constitute experimentally detectable erasure errors.
+These erasures can be detected without affecting the logical state of the qubit, yielding a model with heralded noise.
 Since these decays only occur from one of the two computational states, re-initializing the system in this state can produce at most $Z$-errors.